 To see more detail of where to stay in USA map, go to google map;

-1. Miami Beach – Where to Stay in Miami on Budget
+- Where to Stay in Savannah

 Miami Beach is the most central and the most famous Beach destination for visitors to the city.
 This beach occupies a barrier Island that lies just offshore from Miami proper, with a lagoon in between.
 Several bridges connect this island to the city.

 The beaches of this barrier Island aren’t technically part of Miami city, but they are very close by, and connections to the city center are straightforward.
 Miami Beach largely avoids the hedonistic party crowns that head to South Beach next door.
-What Miami Beach has to offer is a classy modern beachside resort with fabulous dining and a sophisticated and artistic atmosphere.
+What Miami Beach has to offer is a classy modern beachside resort with fabulous dining options and a sophisticated and artistic atmosphere.

 One of the best things about Miami Beach is the great mixture of cultures.
 There is also something here for all budgets since it is perhaps the best place for budget travelers to stay in this relatively expensive city.
 Still, there are also some extremely swanky restaurants and clubs, and this is one of the places where wealthy locals choose to party.